SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    << 4

-A multiline string literal includes all of the lines between its opening and closing quotes.
+A multiline string literal includes all of the lines between its opening and closing quotation marks.
-The string begins on the first line after the opening quotes (``"""``) and ends on the line before the closing quotes, which means that neither of the strings below start or end with a line break:
+The string begins on the first line after the opening quotation marks (``"""``) and ends on the line before the closing quotation marks, which means that neither of the strings below start or end with a line break: